alexticea/tancuri_doc/Terms.md

 Welcome to this decentralized application ("dApp", "App", "Service") built on the Solana blockchain.

-By accessing or using the Tans 2026 App, you agree to be bound by these Terms of Use.
+By accessing or using the Tanks 2026 App, you agree to be bound by these Terms of Use.
 If you do not agree, you must not use the App.

 ---